4ppleSA0CE/coffee-chat-scheduler/README.md

 # Coffee Chat Scheduler ☕

-A single-tenant web application that allows visitors to book time slots on your personal Google Calendar.
-Built as a learning project with modern web technologies.
+A single-tenant web application that allows visitors to book time slots on my personal Google Calendar.

 ## 📋 Table of Contents